NyKunch/belajar-fullstack/11 Secrets - Starting Code/README.md

 Project Progress:
 - Level 1 (Normal Username and Password Login)
-- Level 2 (Use bcrypt module to hash user's password) <-- Current
+- Level 2 (Use password encryption)
-- Level 3
+- Level 3 (Use password hashing)
-- Level 4
+- Level 4 (Add salt and hash user's password, with bcrypt)
-- Level 5
+- Level 5 (Use session and authentication) <-- Current
 - Level 6